VOL. IV - APPENDIX G

 - Bessie Moore.
 Born 1889 in Rolverden

 Albert Moore remarried in 1901 in Cranbrook, Kent.
 His second wife was Tryphena Redman.
-She had previously been married Reuben Barton on 13 October 1883 at Tenterden and they had a daughter Isabel Ann Barton who had been born in 1884.
+She had previously been married Reuben Barton on 13 October 1883 at St Mildred's, Tenterden, Kent.
+Reuben Barton had been born in 1850 in Tenterden, Kent, the son of Reuben Barton (1817 to 1891) and Anne Tickner (1829 to 1888).
+There is no obvious connection to the Barton line covered in Vol III at the present time.
+Reuben and Tryphena had a daughter Isabel Ann Barton who had been born in 1884.
 At the time the census was taken, Albert and Tryphena were living at Halden Place Cottage, Rolverden where 41 year old Albert was a carter on a farm.
-Tryphena's 16 year old daughter, isabel and Albert's 12 year old daughter Bessie remained at home.
+Tryphena's 16 year old daughter, Isabel and Albert's 12 year old daughter Bessie remained at home.
 In 1911 they were living at the Green, Fritterden, Kent where 53 year old Albert was a general labourer.
 All their children had left home.

 Albert Moore died in 1932.
 His widow Tryphena died in 1947 in Ashford, Kent.